-As of Monday afternoon, 24 neighbors had needs met through the spreadsheet — including grocery runs, prescriptions filled, food money and hard-to-find supplies donated — and 152 volunteers remain on standby to help.
+As of March 16, 24 neighbors had needs met through the spreadsheet — including grocery runs, prescriptions filled, food money and hard-to-find supplies donated — and 152 volunteers remain on standby to help.
 “It has absolutely made me restore our faith and humanity ... it's really amazing to see people just coming together right now,” Urban said.

 “You need to be virtually present in our communities and really show people, especially our vulnerable population, that we are still a community and we're here to support each other,” Urban said.